hinekyle/connect4/README.md

 connect4
 ========

-players alternate placing chips in vertical slots, the first player to get 4 chips in a row wins
+Played on the command-line, using the number keys.
+Players alternate placing chips in vertical slots, the first player to get 4 chips in a row in any direction, wins